Skip to main content

 • Will your vision system be required to operate in low light conditions?

-If your answers to these questions look like a lot of other people’s answers, and your sensor selection is fairly typical of other cameras and camera modules, you may choose to look for an off-the-shelf solution for your vision system, but if you have very specific requirements, the better choice might be to build at least part of your solution yourself.
+If your answers to these questions look like a lot of other people’s answers, and your sensor selection is fairly typical of other cameras and camera modules, you may choose to look for an off-the-shelf solution for your vision system.
+These solutions often utilize PC based systems, machine vision software, and an image processing system to handle and analyze sensor output for a wide range of machine vision applications.
+Connectivity is also a key consideration, with the communication interface playing an important role in linking sensors to other system components.
+However, if you have very specific requirements, the better choice might be to build at least part of your solution yourself.

 SENSOR MODULE